z3ro0day/Bruce-Unleashed/README.md

 I am not responsible for any laws you break.

-Creds for most of these files go to (https://github.com/FalsePhilosopher) and (https://github.com/UberGuidoZ)
+Creds for most of these files go to (https://github.com/FalsePhilosopher) and (https://github.com/UberGuidoZ) and (https://github.com/pr3y/Bruce)

 Some Subghz files i had to remove because of people who cant use them properly.